 Sydney International was deserted when I arrived at 5.30am.
 I cleared check in and customs quickly and headed straight up to the Qantas International Business lounge, where I grabbed some breakfast before heading off to board at about 6.30.

 QF141 was about as empty as the airport, at least in Business.
 There were a handful of suited businessmen on board, and I ended up switching seats to the forward bulkhead seat in the rear Business cabin, and was quickly offered OJ, champagne or water by the crew, as is standard.

-Soon after takeoff we were offered breakfast, with a choice from the following menu.
+Soon after takeoff we were offered breakfast.

 I went for the French Toast, which was excellent.
 Every breakfast Qantas have ever delivered me in Business has been really superb, better than most Sydney cafes (and Sydney definitely has a high quality cafe breakfast culture).